 - Thirty three credits

 - All master’s students must show reading proficiency in a language other than English or Spanish.
-The language requirement must be completed prior to taking the Master’s comprehensive exam.
+The language requirement must be completed prior to submitting the Master's qualifying paper.

-- Ph.D. students must have completed successfully the 11 courses required for Master’s candidates, as well as passed the comprehensive examination and received departmental approval to advance to the doctorate.
+- Ph.D. students must have completed successfully the 11 courses required for Master’s candidates, as well as passed the first-year examination, completed the qualifying paper and received departmental approval to advance to the doctorate.

-- Complete six additional courses beyond the Master’s.
+- Complete four additional courses beyond the Master’s.
 Students with a Master’s from another institution may be required to take additional courses or pass the Master’s examination.

 - All Ph.D. students are required to teach under the supervision of a faculty mentor.